Here's a short video of the whole bidding process, from start to finish.

 Please bring your own labor and packing materials.

-Bid On Estates does NOT represent themselves to be Licensed Auctioneers, In PA, it operates as a REGISTERED TRADING ASSISTANT, Under License Number: TRA000074 In OH, as an ONLINE ONLY AUCTION MEDIATION COMPANY.
+Bid On Estates is a Trading Assistant Company and does NOT represent themselves to be Licensed Auctioneers.
+In PA, it operates as a REGISTERED TRADING ASSISTANT, Under License Number: TRA000074 In OH, as an ONLINE ONLY AUCTION MEDIATION COMPANY.
 Bonded in Favor of the State of Pennsylvania and Maintaining Adequate Insurance Coverage.
-Copyright, 2017
+Copyright, 2019